intel/ai-reference-models/benchmarks/image_segmentation/tensorflow/maskrcnn/README.md

 for `--model-source-dir` (from step 2) and `--data-location` (from step 1).

-Run for throughput and latency with `--batch-size=1` :
+Run for batch and online inference with `--batch-size=1` :
 ```
 $ cd /home/<user>/models/benchmarks